syrkis/cbc.ngo/src/lib/posts/pages/about.md

 ---
-title: Center for Brazilian Climate
+title_en: Center for Brazilian Climate
 body_en: |
   ## About CentroClima